JBthePenguin/AccountWebsiteDjango/README.md

 ## Base for a simple Django website

-A starting point for a simple website using django and his default admin site.
+A starting point for a simple website using [django](https://www.djangoproject.com/foundation/) and [django-bootstrap4](https://django-bootstrap4.readthedocs.io/en/latest/index.html):
-There is also a navbar using bootstrap 4 to be responsive.
+- template base with navbar and footer
+- home page
+- default admin site.

 ### How to install?